jubrito/planner-with-calendar/README.md

 - Refactor:

-  - Use new functions on existing code (search date functions like .getFullYear, .getMonth, new Date() and other stuff)
   - Intl instead of date
     - Check: Other places to use Intl
     - Check: Use Intl to get dates from redux